Pedrodpj92/clontmpV2_Predicting_DBpedia_types/README.md

 Examples:
                              ./main_predicting_DBpedia_types_P_M_E.R -a global_ap1 -l DL -c FALSE -t 1 -n 2500 -d ES -v 201610 -m ~/inputData/mappingbased_objects_uncleaned_es.ttl -i ~/inputData/instance_types_completo_es.ttl -o ~/outputData/ -f ejecucion1_app1_DL_test1 -s 1234 -x P_M_E

                             In this case, The program will use first approach (global) with a deep learning algoritm, with one train/validate split where 2500 validation cases have at least 1 ingoing property.
-This case is used on EsDBpedia with 2016-10 version ontology.
-After that, in command example can be see both input data (properties and types) followed by output path, and files identifier.
-All process will use '1234' as random seed.
-At -x option will indicate a full workflow (preprocesing, modeling and evaluating)
+This case is used on EsDBpedia with the 2016-10 ontology.
+After that, we specify both input data (properties and types) followed by output path, and files identifier.
+All processes will use '1234' as random seed.
+The -x option will indicate a full workflow (preprocesing, modeling and evaluating)

 ```